Castle Oliver

 Castle Oliver (also Clonodfoy) is a Victorian castle-style country house in the southern part of County Limerick, Ireland.
-Built for entertaining rather than for defense, it has a ballroom, drawing room, library, morning room, dining room and hall which feature hand-painted ceilings, decorated ornamental corbels, superbly executed stained glass windows and stencil work.
+Built for entertaining rather than for defence, it has a ballroom, drawing room, library, morning room, dining room and hall which feature hand-painted ceilings, decorated ornamental corbels, superbly executed stained glass windows and stencil work.
 The castle stands on massive terraces and has a commanding view over much of its former 20000 acre estate.
 The castle has Ireland's largest wine cellar, said to hold approximately 55,000 bottles.

 History

 Background

 The lands where the castle stands were settled in about 1658 by Capt.
 Robert Oliver, one of Oliver Cromwell's soldiers.
 The present castle replaced the former Castle Oliver, which stood a thousand yards to the south-west and was the birthplace of Eliza Oliver, mother of the notorious Lola Montez, who became the lover and favourite of King Ludwig I of Bavaria.